martincusack979/pands-problem-sheet/README.md

 ### Weekly Task 06: Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.

+I struggled with this week's task and unfortunately ran out of time.

 ### Weekly Task 07: Write a program that reads in a text file and outputs the number of e's it contains.

 To complete this task I sourced an online text file of "Moby Dick" and wrote a function to read it into Python and count the number of